SimonJagerESS/plcIntegrator_rtd/docs/source/usage.rst

 ------------

 * Installation instructions
-:ref:`installation`this should link to the installer, right?
+It is possible that using :doc:`usage` followed by :ref:`installation` and this should link to the installer, right?

 .. _project tab: